 We caught a bus from the dock to Dover Castle, a fascinating castle with some rooms decorated as they would have been in it’s heyday.
 The Castle complex is huge, some parts even quite spooky but all very interesting and we managed to spend a couple of hours here before exploring Dover Town centre.

-After flying from Copenhagen to Dubai we exited the Airport and were hit with a wave of heat, yes we had landed in Dubai in one of the hottest months of the year.
+After our flight from Copenhagen to Dubai we exited the Airport and were hit with a wave of heat, yes we had landed in Dubai in one of the hottest months of the year.

 India has long been on my bucket list and I was excited to finally get there.
 Because we only had a week in India we decided to take a tour with Trinetra Tours.
 I can’t speak highly enough about the tour and service this tour company gave us.
 We had the trip of a lifetime exploring New Delhi, Agra, Jaipur and the Holy city of Varanasi.

-Through the changing scenery of these cities, I found that nothing can prepare you for the stunning beauty of the Taj Mahal, fortresses and Palaces of the Maharajas, the spirituality of the religion, the poverty or the heat, there is something special about India and I am so glad I got the chance to experience it.
+Through the changing scenery of these cities, I found that nothing can prepare you for the stunning beauty of the Taj Mahal, fortresses and Palaces of the Maharajas, the spirituality, the poverty or the heat, there is something special about India, it is a country that brings out so many emotions and I am so glad I got the chance to experience it.

 New Delhi – Sydney Australia

-With a heavy heart we said goodbye to India and boarded the flight home.
+With a heavy heart we said goodbye to India and boarded the flight home to Australia.
 We had the most incredible time travelling the World, we had seen so many things, some even changed our attitude and outlook on life.
 We have been extremely fortunate to be able to do all the things we have done and the memories will last forever.

 Travelling Business Class